Why Hire a Personal Injury Lawyer in Kansas City

 - Ask your attorney if he or she is licensed in the state where your case will be filed and whether he or she has ever been disciplined by a state bar.

-Here are some other factors to consider and ask any potential attorney about:
+Here are some additional factors to consider:

 Experience: Ask the attorney how long he or she has been practicing and if they concentrate their practice on personal injury cases in the state where you were injured.
 Does the attorney have a track record of successfully resolving a case like yours whether by settlement or jury verdict?